Top of the page

 Abnormal:Intravenous (IV) fluids can cause glucose to be in the urine.
 Too much glucose in the urine may be caused by uncontrolled diabetes, an adrenal gland problem, liver damage, brain injury, certain types of poisoning, and some types of kidney diseases.
 Healthy pregnant women can have glucose in their urine, which is normal during pregnancy.

-Abnormal: Ketones in the urine can mean uncontrolled diabetes, a very low-carbohydrate diet, starvation or eating disorders (such as anorexia nervosa or bulimia nervosa), alcoholism, or poisoning from drinking rubbing alcohol (isopropanol).
+Abnormal: Ketones in the urine can mean uncontrolled diabetes, a very low-carbohydrate diet, starvation or eating disorders (such as anorexia nervosa or bulimia), alcohol use disorder, or poisoning from drinking rubbing alcohol (isopropanol).
 Ketones are often found in the urine when a person does not eat (fasts) for 18 hours or longer.
 This may occur when a person is sick and cannot eat or vomits for several days.
 Low levels of ketones are sometimes found in the urine of healthy pregnant women.